Yes to AV campaign 'will be fun', say organisers

 A referendum will take place on 5 May next year, if Parliament backs the idea when it returns next month.

-Electoral reform has traditionally been seen as an arcane subject only of interest to a handful of academics and campaigners and both sides face the challenge of bringing the issue to life for a general audience.'Not protests'
+Electoral reform has traditionally been seen as an arcane subject only of interest to a handful of academics and campaigners and both sides face the challenge of bringing the issue to life for a general audience.

 A number of organisations, including Unlock Democracy and the Electoral Reform Society, have been campaigning for years to scrap Britain's first-past-the-post electoral system but they will be coming together to form a new body to campaign for a change to AV.